felipecembranelli/youtubeblink/03-B-Create-app-services/README.md

 To save time, we have an ARM template to get a few Azure resources created:

 - App Services (Used to store Docker Images for the UI Application and Backend API Service)
+- App Service Plan (Resources needed to host the application and services)

 Go ahead and Deploy to Azure